 Support while you are a mentor

 All new mentors receive free initial training where the details of the programme will be explained and mentoring skills will be explored.
 You will also have the option of attending further refresher events free of charge.
+These are currently being delivered as online sessions.

 - Have a UK or Republic of Ireland (or equivalent) postgraduate qualification